MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-29-my-personal-toki-pona-dictionary.md

 Because Toki Pona contains only about 120 words(!), this page is still relatively short.

-In the spirit of Toki Pona, my special rule is that every Toki Pona word may only be described with a single English word.
+In the spirit of Toki Pona, I try to describe every Toki Pona word with only a single English word.
 English words that have parentheses around them are special.

 It is important to note that because I know zero Toki Pona right now, I don't recommend anyone else to use my translations, but rather to construct a similar dictionary of your own.